 - 2.1 Complaints may be made by members of the public, other organisations, Members or officers of the Council.
 Complaints must specify details of the alleged breach of the Code and provide details of any evidence available to support the complaint.
-Complaints should be made in writing to the Monitoring Officer as soon as practicable. - 2.2 If a complaint is made to a Member directly, they should consult the Monitoring Officer.
+Complaints should be made in writing to the Monitoring Officer as soon as possible after the alleged conduct, which is the subject of the complaint took place, and ideally within 21 working days of it. - 2.2 If a complaint is made to a Member directly, they should consult the Monitoring Officer.
 Similarly, if complaints are made to other officers, they should be passed to the Monitoring Officer as soon as possible. - 2.3 All Members and Officers of the Council have a duty to co-operate with any requirement of the Monitoring Officer, or other persons in the conduct of an investigation.